BYR-Navi/BYR-Navi/README.md

 bundle install
 ```

-6. Build the site and make it available on a local server
+6. Build the site and make it available on a local server.

 ```sh
 bundle exec jekyll serve